Photo courtesy of Arnold Mendez, Sr.

 The above picture shows a 1/12th scale model of the type of animal feeding system that could be placed within Noah's Ark.
 Note the following regarding the system above.

 It uses a floor made of mesh which is slanted downward to allow animal waste to simply flow toward a gutter.
 Once manure is in this area it can either be allowed to dry or made into compost or be removed to outside the ship through a trough which is slanted that leads to the outside.
 Humans would not have to directly handle the waste.

-Food could have been loaded into the chute on the side of the cages and the animals could feed themselves.
-Enough food could have been loaded into the chute to last the duration of the flood until dry land again appeared on the earth.
+Animals can be fed through food loaded into chutes located on either side of the cage.
+This would effectively enable them to fed themselves.
+Enough food could be placed inside the chutes to last the duration of the flood until dry land again appeared on the earth.

-An eight person crew on the Ark could have fairly easily cared for the less than 40,000 animals it held.
-Data from animal husbandry studies have shown that they would even have had time to keep the Bible Sabbath.
+An eight person crew on Noah's Ark could have fairly easily cared for the less than 40,000 animals it held.
+Data from husbandry studies have shown that they would even have had time to keep the Bible Sabbath.

 Did you know about Noah . . . ?

 Noah, who lived 950 years, is the third oldest human in history.
 The longest lifespan goes to Methusaleh, who lived 969 years.
 The second longest life goes to Jared (Methusaleh's grandfather), who lived 962 years.
 He represents the tenth generation of humans since God created Adam about 1,050 years prior to his birth.
 He is directly referenced, by name, at least fifty times in the King James Old Testament and three times in the New Testament (in the books of Hebrews, 1Peter and 2Peter).

 A series of pseudepigraphic (meaning falsely written) works, mainly of Jewish origin, appeared during the period between 210 B.C. and 200 A.D.
 One of these writings is entitled the Book of Noah.